 # 4) Run an evaluation using the sample seed

-Outputs: configuration files under bloom-data/ (including seed.yaml, models.json, behaviour definitions) and results in bloom-results/{behavior}/ with transcripts and metrics.
-Use the interactive viewer to inspect transcripts locally:
+Outputs: configuration files under bloom-data/ (including seed.yaml, models.json, behavior definitions) and results in bloom-results/{behavior}/ with transcripts and metrics.
+Use the interactive viewer to examine transcripts locally:

 npx @isha-gpt/bloom-viewer --port 8080 --dir